 My work explores psychological landscapes, illuminating thoughts left unspoken.
 I create tiny worlds in thread to capture elusive yet persistent inner voices.
 Literary snippets, memories, personal mythologies, and art historical references inform the imagery; fused together, these influences explore relationships, domesticity and self-perception.
 Symbolism and allegory lay bare dynamics of aspiration and limitation, expectation and loss, belonging and alienation, truth and illusion.

-Decidedly miniature in scale, the scenes are densely embroidered into compressed compositions.
+Decidedly small in scale, the scenes are densely embroidered into compressed compositions.
 While the work acknowledges the luster and lineage inherent in needlework, I use thread as a sketching tool in order to simultaneously honor and undermine this tradition.
 Beauty parallels melancholy, as conventional stitches acquiesce to the fragile and expressive.